rstrahan/aws-autoscaling-vertica/README.md

 After the timeout has elaspsed (the default is 5 minutes), the AWS EC2 instance for the DOWN node will be terminated by one of the other cluster nodes.
 This action is logged in the table `autoscale.downNodes`

-The Auto Scaleing service will then launch a new instance to restore the cluster to the desired node count.
+The Auto Scaling service will then launch a new instance to restore the cluster to the desired node count.
 You can query the table `autoscale.launches` to see the updating status as the new instance is added to replace the failed one.

 When it has finished, the cluster is restored again to perfect health.